Objective Setting Template For Exhibitors

 This is where post-show follow-up plans and goal-tracking templates come in.
 Both are incredibly useful for veteran and novice exhibitors alike; they’ll help you with project management, keeping you in control of your exhibition performances over time.

-To create a robust post-show objectives follow-up plan, simply describe the review actions that need to be done once the show is complete.
+To create robust post-show objectives follow-up plan, simply describe the review actions that need to be done once the show is complete.
 Ensure each one has a deadline and that each person responsible for completing a follow-up action has their name recorded on the sheet too.

 Ideally, you should host a meeting with your exhibition staff to go over your objectives and to track progress.
 Then, you can adjust your objectives for future events and take the relevant actionable steps toward improvement.